Soledad Miranda

 Count Dracula

 Filmed in Spain and Germany, Jess Franco's version of the Bram Stoker classic has Count Dracula as an old man who grows younger whenever he dines on the blood of young maidens.
 This movie is quite faithful to the novel, unlike so many other Dracula films of the period.
 Starring screen legend Christopher Lee as Count Dracula, it also features Franco regulars Fred Williams, Maria Rohm, Jack Taylor, and Paul Müller.
-Franco appears in the film (as he does in many of his movies) as a servant to Professor Van Helsing.
+Franco appears in the film (as he does in many of his movies), as a servant to Professor Van Helsing.
 Soledad plays Lucy, the innocent girl who becomes a seemingly all-too-willing victim of the Count and later becomes a vampire herself.
 Franco contributes great direction and a perfectly eerie atmosphere to this low-budget film, which was one of Soledad's most prominent international roles.
 They were filming in Spain because they had gorgeous locations there, but they needed to give a good role to a native Spaniard in order to please the film authorities.
 Franco suggested Soledad, "and so we ask her to come and I introduce her to the executive producers of that, and she was so pretty that immediately they were interested."
 According to Franco, Christopher Lee was not very happy when he learned Lucy would be played by a "Spanish all-hot gypsy girl from Andalucía."
 But Franco said "Shut up, Christopher.
 Wait the first shooting day with her and then, you tell me what you think and what you want."
 Franco said, "as a matter of fact when he shot the first sequence with her, after that he came 'Oh my god, she's unbelievably good.
 OK.'"
 Between takes of a scene in which Dracula seduces Lucy and bites her throat, Christopher Lee is reported to have confessed to his director: "I've played this scene many times, but this woman is giving me something no other actress ever has."
 The book Immoral Tales says of Soledad: "The normally reticent Lee waxed poetic about the sheer chemistry of this naturally poised beauty."
+Soledad told an interviewer, "When I first saw Christopher Lee I started to shiver because he is tall, gloomy, serious, mysterious, but a very good actor."
 The talented cast and direction, as well as a fantastic score by Bruno Nicolai, make this one of the best filmed versions of the Dracula story and a great companion to Francis Ford Coppola's version made decades later.
 This movie premiered in Germany in April 1970 but was not shown elsewhere until after Soledad's death (1971 in Spain and France; 1973 in the US, UK, and Italy).
+According to IMDB, Franco's first choice for the Van Helsing role was Vincent Price...
+Soledad's second missed chance to work with the legend (after missing out in Pyro).

 Click here for a synopsis, pictures, and video from Count Dracula and here to find it on IMDB.
-This movie is available on DVD and is for sale in the store.
-The US DVD print is a bit dark, but the Spanish DVD print is a bit yellow.
+This movie is available on DVD and Blu-Ray.

 Soledad fans should see it because: You can’t really be a Soledad fan unless you’ve seen this movie!
 It’s her first real role in a Jess Franco movie, she portrays Bram Stoker’s famous character Lucy, and, most of all, she has several scenes with the legendary Christopher Lee.
 A definite must!